top of page

 b.
 Bright halo.

 c.
-A Dove.
+A dove.

-a.
 The Holy Spirit looked like divided tongues of fire when it rested upon the disciples.

 The tongues came in on a strong gust of wind that filled the room.